AZERBAIJAN: Street Bangerz Volume 8 - Akshin Alizadeh

 Tackling a number of genres through the lens of hip-hop instrumentals, this album lives up to its title

 On his Spotify page, Azerbaijani musician Akshin Alizadeh describes himself as a “music hobbyist” who makes music “occasionally just for fun and not for making money”.
-Though the vast majority of artists we feature on this site are professional musicians who (at least at one time in their life) made a living through writing songs, performing at gigs, and recording albums, with varying degrees of success.
-However, the hobbyists are not to be dismissed.
+The vast majority of artists we feature on this site are professional musicians who (at least at one time in their life) made a living through writing songs, performing at gigs, and recording albums, with varying degrees of success; however, the hobbyists are not to be dismissed.
 Like many industries surrounding the creative arts, the billion-dollar businesses that have agglomerated around them are often cutthroat and ruthless, and as such, many eschew this famously tricky world and instead pursue music solely as a pleasurable pursuit.
 Though Alizadeh has made the leap into professional music, with him signing to an American hip-hop label named Cold Busted who have released most of his work to date, that enthusiasm is very much present in his work.
 However, even here that homegrown aspect is kept, as the label prides itself on supporting indie artists with niche audiences.
 Whether or not that is actually true, the fact remains that Alizadeh’s passion for music is evident throughout this confident album.

 “It is certainly true that Alizadeh’s passion for music comes to the fore, shown by the wide variety of music he has chosen to incorporate into the album.”